 First, the huge amount of food leads to a bunch of waste — grease and bones and a bunch of other stuff which washes off dishes into the sink.
 And all this stuff collects in the basin, with the notably dense grease causing a particular problem.
 The grease and other waste gets caught in the kitchen sink pipes, causing a nice clog, and, of course, preventing any further clean up until it’s fixed.
 So the plumber gets called.

-Which leads to the second problem.
+This leads to the second problem.
 Like most Americans, plumbers celebrate Thanksgiving, and would rather not work on that day.
 So they typically charge a lot extra to leave their Thanksgiving meal to come out to your house and unclog your drain.
 Many families therefore wait — if they can — until the next day.
 As a result, the plumbers get two days’ worth of holiday calls in the same day, and, as Thanksgiving is a secular holiday, there are a lot of people celebrating it.

 From the Archives: How Turkey Got Its Name: The bird, not the country.

 Related: “The Last Days of MASH” by Alan and Arlene Alda.
 Five stars on eight reviews.